There's Plenty of Room at the Bottom: Impact

 Feynman's stature as a Nobel laureate and an important figure in 20th-century science helped advocates of nanotechnology.
 It provided a valuable intellectual link to the past.
 More concretely, his stature and concept of atomically precise fabrication played a role in securing funding for nanotechnology research, illustrated by President Clinton's January 2000 speech calling for a federal program:

 My budget supports a major new National Nanotechnology Initiative, worth $500 million.
 Caltech is no stranger to the idea of nanotechnology, the ability to manipulate matter at the atomic and molecular level.
 Over 40 years ago, Caltech's own Richard Feynman asked, "What would happen if we could arrange the atoms one by one the way we want them?"

 The version of the Nanotechnology Research and Development Act that the House passed in May 2003 called for a study of the technical feasibility of molecular manufacturing, but this study was removed to safeguard funding of less controversial research before it was passed by the Senate and signed into law by President George W. Bush on December 3, 2003.

 In 2016, a group of researchers of TU Delft and INL reported the storage of a paragraph of Feynman's talk using binary code where every bit was made with a single atomic vacancy.
 Using a scanning tunnelling microscope to manipulate thousands of atoms, the researchers crafted the text:

 But I am not afraid to consider the final question as to whether, ultimately – in the great future – we can arrange the atoms the way we want; the very atoms, all the way down!
 What would happen if we could arrange the atoms one by one the way we want them (within reason, of course; you can't put them so that they are chemically unstable, for example).

 Up to now, we have been content to dig in the ground to find minerals.
 We heat them and we do things on a large scale with them, and we hope to get a pure substance with just so much impurity, and so on.
 But we must always accept some atomic arrangement that nature gives us.
 We haven't got anything, say, with a "checkerboard" arrangement, with the impurity atoms precisely arranged 1,000 angstroms apart, or in some other particular pattern.

-This text uses exactly 1 kibibyte, i.e., 8192 bits, made with 1 atom vacancy each, constituting thereby the first atomic kibibyte, with a storage density 500 times larger than the state of the art approaches.
-The text required to "arrange the atoms the way we want", in a checkerboard pattern.
+The memory held 1,016 bytes (8,128 bits), each encoded by the orientation of a chlorine atom–vacancy pair, with a storage density of 502 terabits per square inch.
+The memory was assembled on a copper surface using a layer of chlorine atoms.
 This self-referential tribute to Feynman's vision was covered both by scientific journals and mainstream media.